 Dan Elborne is an artist based in Queensland, Australia.
 His preferred working material is clay.
 Primarily, Elborne creates ceramic installations, which draw from varying points of personal experience and significance.
 By utilising the fragile and precious nature of ceramics, he addresses sensitive historical events as well as cultural and political issues within contemporary society.
-Elborne’s large scale works alter the gallery environment, bringing viewers into a gentle space of contemplation and reflection.
+Elborne’s works aim to alter the gallery environment, bringing viewers into a gentle space of contemplation and reflection.

 Between 2011-13, Elborne completed a Bachelor of Creative Arts through the University of Southern Queensland (USQ).
 He then completed an Honours year focussed on his ceramic art practice in 2014, which resulted in first class honours.